gabrjork/text-mining/README.md

 ### About the Copom scripts:
-_they are "download_atas.r" and "copom-txtmining.r"_
+_they are "download_atas.r" and "copom-txtminingV3.r"_

-First, run the script to download the minutes. it will create an "atas" folder in your directory in which will be saved minutes ranging from a customizable period.
+First, run "download_atas,r" to download the Copom minutes. it will create an "atas" folder in your directory in which will be saved minutes ranging from a customizable period.
-We use webscrapping to retrieve a customizable amount of minutes.
-I didn't test going back from the 200th meeting: the layout used by the Central Bank was deeply modified after that one, so the URL could also be different - in which case, my current way of extraction would not work.
+I used webscrapping to retrieve a customizable amount of minutes.
+I didn't test going back from the 200th meeting, because the layout used by the Central Bank was deeply modified after that one, so the URL could also be different - in which case, my current way of extraction would not work.

 Then, the other script uses tidytext to read, tokenize and evaluate the minutes' stance on monetary policy using a Loughram lexicon mixed with a personalized one.
 This approach is heavily based in the BIS workshop by Chong and Ho (2022) and especially the 2017 book by Julie Silge.

+I recently tested other lexicons as well and found that my original approach was capable of producing the more realistic sentiment index - at least from my experience of personally interpreting all minutes since 2024.
+I included those other lexicons in the script and now there's a plot combining all of them.
+It's nice.

 ### About the FOMC scripts:
-_they don't exist yet!_
+_they are "download_minutes.r" and "fomc_txtminingV3.r"_

+Just like the Copom one, but instead of the Loughram-McDonald lexicon, in this case I found more appropriate to use a custom version of the Economic Lexicon by Barbaglia _et al_ (2024) - the original is present in the "Economic_Lexicon.csv" file.

 ### About the Discourse Analysis scripts
 _it's the "analise_pg_eu.r" one_